fredericMagnenat/music-hub-project/docs/architecture.md

 - **Adapter Tests**: Unit tests with RTL, mock external dependencies
 - **Bootstrap Tests**: Integration tests with real infrastructure
 - **Frontend Tests**: Component tests with RTL, mock external dependencies
+- **Correlation ID Tests**: Dedicated tests for ID generation and propagation
 - **Coverage Target**: 80% minimum, focus on critical paths

 For specific examples and templates, refer to the relevant sections above.
 When in doubt, follow the patterns established in our existing codebase and prioritize clarity and maintainability over cleverness.